 Men's health and illness: Key academic readings

 There is now an excellent academic literature on men's health and illness, the links between men's health and the social construction of masculinity, and related issues.
-Here, we have gathered some of the key academic overviews of this area.
+Here, we have gathered some of the key academic overviews of this area, in full text.

 - Courtenay, Will H. (2000a).
 Constructions of Masculinity and Their Influence on Men’s Well-Being: A Theory of Gender and Health.
 Social Science & Medicine, May; 50(10): 1385-401.